rzvxa/yume/README.md

 - **Zig Compiler:** Ensure you have the Zig `v0.13.0` installed in your `PATH`.
 - **A modern C++ Compiler:** Visual Studio 2019+, Clang 10+ or GCC 9+.
 Some third-party libraries require C++17.
 - **CMake:** (>= v3.16) This is a temporary dependency to avoid porting some third-party build configurations to Zig.
-- **Graphics Capabilities:** A modern graphics card capable of supporting Vulkan or Metal (for now through MoltenVk, with native Metal and DX12 on the way).
+- **Graphics Capabilities:** A modern graphics card capable of supporting Vulkan or Metal (for now through MoltenVK, with native Metal and DX12 on the way).
 - **Development Environment:** Familiarity with basic game development concepts is recommended.

 ### Installation